jorgealziro/stone.challenge/README.md

 terraform apply --auto-approve
 ```

-To spin up the web server.
-If all goes well, you shall receive a test alarm notification in your receiver.
+If all went well, you shall receive a test alarm notification in your receiver.

 In order to access the Netdata dashboard, one must fetch the Public IP from the web server instance: